Is media publicity a key part of your photography marketing strategy? If not, I believe you’re missing a trick!

 - Media mentions are a credibility boost.
 Being featured in the press helps to position you as an expert and authority on a particular subject or niche of photography

-- Press coverage and articles, interviews or mentions of you on authoritative blogs, podcasts and video channels help to build that important sense of ‘know-like-trust’
+- Press coverage and articles, interviews or mentions of you on authoritative blogs, podcasts and video channels also help to build that important sense of ‘know-like-trust’

 - PR can drive valuable ‘traffic’ to your website where visitors can learn more about your photography services, products and offerings

 - Publicity can therefore lead to the growth of your online audience.
 More people may follow you on social media followers and join your email marketing list

 #6: Media publicity can directly (and indirectly) lead to more sales

 - Being featured in the press can help to generate and boost your enquiries and sales!

 Now I hope you can see why I’m so passionate about helping photographers leverage the power of PR in their marketing?!